cosmo0920/groonga-docker-compose/README.md

 Groonga Docker compose example configuration
 ===

-This is derived from groonga/docker image.
+This is an example to use groonga/docker image with docker-compose.